 Now, I am not a criminal defense attorney, and I do not purport to be an expert in criminal law.
 What I can say is I agree with Professor Daniel Medwed, professor of law and criminal justice at Northeastern University school of law, who states that there is a difference between something that is against morality and something that is against the law.

-Undoubtedly, what Carter did was against our moral framework, and is deserves to be punished in some fashion.
+Undoubtedly, what Carter did was against our moral framework, and it deserves to be punished in some fashion.
 If you believe in God, she will have to answer to the Ultimate Judge for her incredibly foolhardy, selfish, and despicable behavior.
-But, would I, sitting as human judge convict someone for their words?
-It's a slippery slope to do so, my friends.
-If we can be convicted for speaking, out goes the First Amendment and in comes governmental oppression.
+But, would I, sitting as a human judge convict someone for their words?
+It’s a slippery slope to do so, my friends.
+If we can be convicted for speaking, out goes the First Amendment and incomes governmental oppression.
 Now, what Carter did was atrocious and horrendous, and she should be punished for it.
 Convicting her of involuntary manslaughter, however, is the wrong way to go.